-Belgian minister resigns after airport security criticized
+Belgian minister quits after security criticized

 Brussels — Belgium’s transport minister resigned Friday after a secret European Union report detailing lapses in airport security oversight was leaked in the wake of the deadly March 22 bombings at Brussels Airport and subway.